Identifying Information from Observations with Uncertainty and Novelty: Problem Setting Statement

-Each space defined by \cite{boultUnifyingFrameworkFormal2021} may be defined individually using a measure space and observations of events within that space.
+Each space defined by \citet{boultUnifyingFrameworkFormal2021} may be defined individually using a measure space and observations of events within that space.
 Then a set of functions are specified that maps these state spaces to each other, and, in doing so, defining the dynamics of the system.
 Modeling a system this way enables constructing as simple or as complex a model as desired for either the ideal system or the predictor's learned system.
-The simplest case involves only two spaces, the ideal system (world) and a predictor (agent), where the channel or measurements used for observation are perfect, meaning no loss of information in transfer from the ideal to the predictor, or in the predictor's chosen actions to a subset of the ideal if the predictor has agency.
+The simplest case involves only two spaces, the ideal system (world) and a predictor (agent), where the channel or measurements used for observation are perfect, meaning no added or irrelevant information in transfer from the observations to the predictor, or in the predictor's chosen actions to a subset of the ideal if the predictor has agency.
 This may be seen as the teacher-student pairing in teacher student learning~\cite[ch.
 19.3.7]{murphyProbabilisticMachineLearning2022}.
+We focus on this case where the predictor is to learn the description of exactly what it observes, without its internal state or outputs effecting what it observes.